 4. He attended Crenshaw High School which consisted mainly of black people.
-The Crips and Bloods gangs ruled the school but Ice was not part any of them.
-He also stood out for not drinking alcohol or consuming drugs unlike his friends.
+The Crips and Bloods gangs ruled the school but Ice was not part of any of them.
+He also stood out for not drinking alcohol or consuming drugs, unlike his friends.

 6. From there he got his famous nickname ICE-T.

-8. At age 17 he was selling cannabis and stolen Hi-Fi's for a living.
-When his girlfriend became pregnant and gave birth to their daughter he could not afford the expenses and enlisted to the army to bring money home.
+8. At age 17 he was selling cannabis and stolen Hi-Fis for a living.
+When his girlfriend became pregnant and gave birth to their daughter he could not afford the expenses and enlisted in the army to bring money home.

-9. He served in the 25th Infantry Brigade serving in Hawaii, he served for two years and two months during which he also purchased DJ equipment and began learning to DJ and sing rap.
+9. He served in the 25th Infantry Brigade serving in Hawaii, he served for two years and two months during which he also purchased DJ equipment and began learning to DJ and Rap.

 10. In 1980, after his release from the army, he joined the criminal life and began robbing jewelry stores and banks while in the evenings he made a name for himself as a DJ and rapper in local clubs.

-12. He started recording electro-hip-hop-style singles on his own as from single to single, his beats improved and his lyrics sharpened.
+12. He started recording electro-hip-hop-style singles on his own and from single to single, his beats improved and his lyrics sharpened.

 15. A year later he released his second album "Power", releasing it under the new label he founded called Rhyme Syndicate.
-This album also gained momentum and reached gold album status.
+This album also gained momentum and reached Gold Certification.

 20. In 1993 he released his fifth solo album "Home Invasion" which reached number 14 on Billboard.

-21. That same year he collaborated with the band Slayer and recorded with it a string of three songs by the Scottish punk-rock band Exploited, which will be included in the soundtrack of the movie "Judgment Night".
+21. That same year he collaborated with the band "Slayer" and recorded a string of three cover songs by the Scottish punk-rock band "Exploited", which will be included in the soundtrack of the movie "Judgment Night".

 24. A year later the second album "Born Dead" was released and in 1997 the third album "Violent Demise: The Last Days" was released.

-25. In 2006 the band's fourth album was released not long before Ice and Ernie lost the other three members of the band.
+25. In 2006 the band's fourth album was released not long before Ice and Ernie lost three members of the band.
 Two died as a result of a serious illness and the third by gunfire from a passing vehicle.
-For Ice it was a period of being or ceasing and the band went out for a long break.

 27. In 2017 the sixth album "Bloodlust" was released, the band was a resounding success, conquering charts in the US and Europe and even gaining Grammy nominations.
-This album hosts a number of major composers from the metal world such as: Dave Mustaine, Max Cavalera, Randy Blythe and more.
+This album hosts a number of major musicians from the metal world such as Dave Mustaine, Max Cavalera, Randy Blythe, and more.

-28. And in 2020 that will not be forgotten very soon, the band released their seventh album "Carnivore".
+28. And in 2020 which will not be forgotten very soon, the band released their seventh album "Carnivore".
 This album continues the momentum and power of the previous album and was a great success.
-This is the first album featuring Ice's son listed as: Little Ice.
-This album also features other artists such as: Amy Lee, Dave Lombardo and more...
+This is the first album featuring Ice's son listed as Little Ice.
+This album also features other artists such as Amy Lee, Dave Lombardo, and more...

-29. Apart from music, Ice-T is also an actor, although he did not win an Oscar but he is also not a minor actor.
-He has starred in dozens of movies and dozens of TV series, of which you probably remember the movie "New Jack City" and the "Law & Order" series where he has acted since 2000.
+29. Apart from music, Ice-T is also an actor, although he did not win an Oscar he is not a minor actor.